 Because the ADAAA is a relatively new law and courts have so far had little opportunity to interpret its provisions as they apply to pregnant workers, many employers remain unaware that they are often legally required to make reasonable accommodations for those pregnant workers who need them.
-Fortunately, the EEOC (the federal agency responsible for enforcing the PDA and the ADA) has identified accommodating pregnancy-related limitations under the ADAAA and the PDA as a strategic enforcement priority through 2016.
-This important commitment will help ensure that employers and pregnant workers better understand the protections provided under law.
+Fortunately, the EEOC (the federal agency responsible for enforcing the PDA and the ADA) has identified accommodating pregnancy-related limitations under the ADAAA and the PDA as a strategic enforcement priority through 2016.34 In advancing this priority, the EEOC recently published enforcement guidance explaining how the requirements of these laws interact.
+It has also outlined "best practices" for employers to meet the requirements of the ADAAA and the PDA and avoid discrimination against pregnant workers.35 These best practices include encouraging employers to develop strong policies in line with the requirements of the PDA and ADA; to train managers and employees about their rights and responsibilities related to pregnancy, childbirth, and related medical conditions; to conduct employee surveys; to respond to pregnancy discrimination complaints efficiently and to investigate thoroughly; and to protect applicants and employees from retaliation.36 These important steps will help ensure that employers and pregnant workers better understand the protections provided under law.